 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the shares of common stock offered by this prospectus.
 This prospectus, which constitutes a part of the registration statement, does not contain all the information set forth in the registration statement, some of which is contained in exhibits to the registration statement as permitted by the rules and regulations of the SEC.
 For further information with respect to us and our common stock, we refer you to the registration statement, including the exhibits filed as a part of the registration statement.
 Statements contained in this prospectus concerning the contents of any contract or any other document are not necessarily complete.
-If a contract or document has been filed as an exhibit to the registration statement in this prospectus relating to a contract or document filed as an exhibit is qualified in all respects by the filed exhibit.
+If a contract or document has been filed as an exhibit to the registration statement, please see the copy of the contract or document that has been filed.
+Each statement in this prospectus relating to a contract or document filed as an exhibit is qualified in all respects by the filed exhibit.
 The SEC maintains an internet website that contains reports and other information about issuers, like us, that file electronically with the SEC.
 The address of that website is www.sec.gov.